babel/babel/CONTRIBUTING.md

     - [ ] Add `@babel/syntax-new-syntax` to `src/preset-stage-x`.
   - [ ] Add `"newSyntax"` to parser [typings](https://github.com/babel/babel/blob/master/packages/babel-parser/typings/babel-parser.d.ts)
 - [ ] Implement generator support in `packages/babel-generator/src/generators`.
 The generator converts AST to source code.
-- [ ] If this feature can be transpiled, start working about the Babel transform.
+- [ ] If this feature can be transpiled, start working on the Babel transform.

 ## Internals